PaulWheatcroft/owery-joinery/README.md

 EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'
 DEFAULT_FROM_EMAIL = 'your.email@example.com'

-For this project gmail was used.
+For this project Gmail was used.
 To use Gmail log in to your account and go to
 - All Settings
 - Other Google Account settings
 - Security (new tab opens)